module Expressions:sig..end

 TypeCore.env * ExpressionsCore.toplevel_item list * TypeCore.var list *

-(TypeCore.var * Datacon.name * SurfaceSyntax.datacon_info) list
+(TypeCore.var * Datacon.name * SurfaceSyntax.datacon_info) listdata_type_group, and opens the corresponding

-s that follow.
-The resulting toplevel_item
+binders in the toplevel_items that follow.
+The resulting toplevel_items

-are returned, as well as the list of var
+are returned, as well as the list of vars that have been bound.val bind_data_type_group_in_expr : TypeCore.env ->

 TypeCore.data_type_group ->